webdados/Shop-as-Client/readme.txt

 == Changelog ==

+= 7.6 - TBA =
+* [TWEAK] Do not show the “Simple Order Approval for WooCommerce” plugin advertising notice so often

 = 7.5 - 2025-03-29 =
 * [NEW] Renamed from “Shop as Client for WooCommerce” to “Shop as Client for WooCommerce - Manual, Phone & Email Orders”
 * [TWEAK] readme.txt file completely revised